Moveable Transactions Reform in Scotland

 • Control rules will be clarified – reducing uncertainty regarding fixed security over bank accounts used for rent collection and other receipts.

-• Where the financing structure includes a company incorporated in Scotland, there will be an ability to take a new Statutory Pledge over the shares in the Scottish company without the lender/security trustee or a nominee being registered in the company’s register of members.
-This will avoid existing concerns a security holder may have in relation to pension deficits, the Persons with Significant Control and National Security & Investment Act regimes, and otherwise from upfront registration
+• Where the financing structure includes a company incorporated in Scotland, fixed security can be taken by way of Statutory Pledge over the shares in the Scottish company without the shares having to be transferred into the name of the lender/security trustee.
+This will avoid existing concerns a security holder may have in relation to pension deficits, the Persons with Significant Control regime and National Security & Investment Act regime.

 • Originators/sellers will be able to grant a “Day 1” assignation of Scottish receivables in favour of an issuer perfected by electronic registration in the new Register of Assignations.